Badgerati/Picassio/README.md

 Within the function, all we do is retrieve the text via "$colour.text", and then echo the value using Write-Host.

-The Validate-Extension function will be called during the initial validation of the passed JSON file.
+The Test-Extension function will be called during the initial validation of the passed JSON file.
 Here, we should be ensuring the the correct values are passed, and files/folders exist.
 In the one above, we simply throw an error if no text is supplied to be echoed.

 The palette for this will look like the following